 With Datadog’s unified platform, Cvent has been able to achieve its observability goals, from frontend to backend, in a single pane of glass.
 Distributed tracing and APM were particularly important to Cvent, and instrumenting their Java, Node.js, and .NET services was

 a simple and seamless experience.
 When asked about the onboarding experience with APM, Schell said, “It just worked.”

 “ Before we started using Datadog, we were jumping between different tools and it was very hard and time consuming to tie the different parts of our stack together and put them in the right context to actually drive results.”

 Site Reliability Architect, Cvent

 As they were building the Attendee Hub, Cvent used Datadog APM every step of the way to validate design decisions and identify areas in need of optimizations.
 At one point during the load testing process, APM helped Cvent engineers detect and fix a bug in their code that would likely have not been caught as quickly—if at all—with previous tools.
-In another case, the team leveraged the Datadog flamegraph, which correlates service spans with relevant telemetry on the same screen, to detect an ECS instance that was experiencing elevated latency.
-The team was able to quickly determine that the host was overloaded and that the ECS CPU reservation was too low—without having to switch contexts.
+In another case, the team leveraged the Datadog flamegraph, which correlates service spans with relevant telemetry on the same screen, to detect an Amazon Container Services instance that was experiencing elevated latency.
+The team was able to quickly determine that the host was overloaded and that the Amazon Container Services CPU reservation was too low—without having to switch contexts.
 This information enabled them to make an informed decision to size up the instance appropriately.